-Join Darrin Lile for an in-depth discussion in this video Modeling the accessories, part of Blender: Game Asset Sculpting.
+Join Darrin Lile for an in-depth discussion in this video Modeling the accessories, part of Sculpting a Game Asset in Blender.

 - Now these other pieces around the handle are also cylinders, but this particular one has some extra flourishes on it that we need to take care of.
 Let's work on this one now.
 Once again I think we just need to create a cylinder, but this time I'd like to instead of using 12 sides, I'd like to try 16.
 And I'll show you why I think this would work for this particular piece.
 I'm going to leave the cap fill at nothing.
 And let's put this in place.

 So, I'll drag this up.
 I'll press the Z key to go to wireframe so we can see it a little better, and I'll scale it and adjust it to get it into place.
 So I'll go ahead and TAB in to Edit mode and select these vertices with the border select tool with the B key.
 I'll press E and click and then I'll scale these in so they intersect with the handle and close off that space.
 I'll deselect that with the A key, and once again with the border select, I'll press E to extrude and S to scale, and I'll scale that in to about right there.

 And then E again and extrude this down.
 And then E one more time and scale that in so it intersects with the handle.
 So now, let's take a look at these pointy pieces.
 It looks like what we want to do is create pointed pieces coming out of four sides of this object.
 So, let me tumble around, press the Z key and I'm also going to press the 5 key on the number pad to go into Perspective view.